-Here’s some more irony: the scene with that walking spider head looks more like The Thing (2011) than the Carpenter movie because IT Chapter Two is obsessed with CGI.
+Here’s some more irony: the scene with that walking spider head compares unfavorably to the sarcastic Carpenter film despite being the face of a dead friend because IT Chapter Two is obsessed with CGI.
 It thinks that we’ve reached the point where anything it chooses to render will be just as good as real, including even some of the children, who look gummy and smeared at times after obvious de-aging effects to get them back to that childhood summer.
 But any number of its monsters would have been more effective as practical creations.
 The scariest scenes in the movie, after all, just involve Skarsgård's real face.

 Instead of understanding Stephen King’s book, these creators are living out a recreation of the negligence it represents in its people.
 Muschietti/Dauberman choose to look at that text and see nothing but scare scenes; they sand off almost everything else, outside of a few potent reactions between friends and the fine performance from Hader, whose emotional arc is the only one in the movie even remotely worth investing in.
 King said in his book that “We lie best when we lie to ourselves.”
 That’s what this writer/director did when they told themselves that they understood the heart in this story, or even just in their version of it.
 IT Chapter Two is unforgivably reductive, far more exhausting than scary.
 After all this buildup, it’s not more significant than any horror movie conceived for the mainstream Friday night crowd with the intention of making them jump in their seats a bit; it’s Annabelle done on a $70 million budget.
 The depth of feeling is completely gone.
 All that’s left is apathy.